MagneticResonanceImaging/EPGsim.jl/README.md

 This package is inspired by [SYCOMORE](https://sycomore.readthedocs.io/) with the intention to use Automatic differentiation (with ForwardDiff.jl)

+Take a look at the [documentation](https://atrotier.github.io/EPGsim.jl/dev/).

 ## TO DO list :
-- Delete states with amplitude < defined threshold
+- Delete states with amplitude < defined threshold or number of states (implemented in epgDephasing ??)
 - discrete / discrete 3D
 - Diffusion
-- Magnetization transfer
+- Magnetization Transfer